-The paper assesses the extent to which the limited availability of funds for the financing of investment, as well as other financing shortcomings, might have contributed to the relatively poor economic performance of several countries in the CARICOM region in recent decades.
-It is argued that the overall level of domestic savings over the period was relatively high by international standards.
-In addition, countries in the region were successful in securing foreign financing.
-Furthermore, the financial sector in the respective countries, although only providing a limited range of savings instruments, appears to have done a reasonable job in mobilizing savings.
-The problems associated with financing development appear to be centred on shortcomings in the ways in which the available funds were allocated, as well as the costs associated with the acquisition of funds.
-A series of proposals is outlined, directed at addressing potential inefficiencies in the allocation of funds and at making funds available to investors at more reasonable costs.
+The paper assesses the extent to which the availability of funds for the financing of investment might have contributed to the relatively poor economic performance of several countries in the CARICOM region in recent decades.
+It is argued that the overall level of domestic savings is relatively high by international standards.
+In addition, countries in the region have been successful in securing foreign financing.
+Furthermore, the financial sector in the respective countries, although only providing a limited range of savings instruments, appear to have done a reasonable job in mobilizing savings.
+The problems associated with financing development appear to be centered on shortcomings in the ways in which the available funds are allocated, as well as the costs associated with the acquisition of funds.
+A series of proposals are outlined directed at addressing potential inefficiencies in the allocation of funds and at making funds available to investors at more reasonable costs.